 All people need advice.
 Over the past years, we have seen Western Governments reducing gradually Social Security Benefits while Global Corporations moving from the gold standard Final Salary Pension Schemes into Defined Contribution Pensions, effectively removing risk from their balance sheets and passing it on to employees.

-Now people have to shoulder risk, leaving people with no choice nowadays but to make private provisions throughout their lifetime and make sure their assets last post retirement.
+Nowadays, people have to shoulder risk leaving no choice but to make private provisions throughout their lifetime and make sure their assets last post retirement.
 Workplace Pensions have become compulsory in the UK after being imposed by UK legislation onto the private sector emphasising again the importance of building up personal savings.

 However, the role of a professional financial adviser is different.
 A financial adviser would help people become the architects of their life first before start investing money and putting plans in place.
 A financial adviser would also help people articulate goals, ambitions while he would manage their assets in a such a way that life objectives are met whilst protecting them for future generations.
-He would also be a life guardian, as a kind of lighthouse keeper, scanning the horizon for issues that may affect the client and keeping them informed.
+He would also be a life & financial guardian, as a kind of lighthouse keeper, scanning the horizon for issues that may affect the client and keeping them informed.

-Now, more than ever, investors need advisers who can provide client-centred expertise in assessing the state of their finances and developing risk-aware strategies to help them meet their lifetime goals.- What financial pitfalls might people come across?
+Now, more than ever, investors need advisers who can provide client-centred expertise in assessing the state of their finances and developing risk-aware strategies to help them meet their lifetime goals.

 Financial Planning is people’s life journey with ups and downs and constant changes in legislation, markets and politics.
 These changes represent risk but also opportunity.
-The global financial turmoil of recent years (2008) demonstrated the value of an independent and objective voice in a world full of free internet information, product pushers and salespeople.- What is the process of receiving financial advice?
+The global financial turmoil of recent years (2000, 2008, 2020) demonstrated the value of an independent and objective voice in a world full of free internet information, product pushers and salespeople.

 There is more to financial planning than selling a financial product or accumulating financial products over the years.
 Strategic Financial Planning is the process of developing and maintaining a viable fit between your objectives and finances.
 The aim of financial planning is to combine your assets based on a structured, well thought-out methodology with a view to achieving your goals.
 To understand financial planning, you have to remember how the modern company operates: It needs to have a business plan and a strategy; It also needs to produce a cash flow statement, balance sheet, profit/loss account to ascertain its position at any given point in time.
 Personal Financial Planning is no different.